The Encyclopedia of American Songs and Musicals

 Based on the novel by John Steinbeck published the previous

 year, the history tells the exile of a farmers' family from Oklahoma in the grip of vicissitudes of the Great Depression.
 But here is that the magic operates again with the release on February 7th of Pinocchio, the second major animated film produced by Walt Disney, according to the work of the Italian novelist Carlo Collodi.
-The project had already matured before even as Snow White apperaed on the silver screen but the development of the characters took time, one of them in particular, a certain Jiminy Cricket, which constitutes the essential articulation of the story (whereas it is away from the original novel).
+The project had already matured before even as Snow White appeared on the silver screen but the achievement of the characters took time, one of them in particular, a certain Jiminy Cricket, who constitutes the essential articulation of the story (whereas it is away from the original novel).

 Albania has just been annexed by Italy in the general indifference when on April 19th occurs a terrible rail crash close to the station of Little Falls (NY).
 While trying to fill up the delay taken from Albany, the driver of the Lake Shore Ltd connecting New York to Chicago (cf North By North West, Alfred Hithcock 1958) runs at full speed and reaches at 59 mph the dangerous curve of North Falls.